Denmark on the road for 1st time to face Wales at Euro 2020 - WHIZ News

 “I’m thinking a lot about Christian and how much I have hoped that he could experience this,” Denmark coach Kasper Hjulmand said.
 “He has been looking forward to this summer so much, it’s a big, big dream for Christian, and just to know that he’s not here hurts.”

+Wales coach Rob Page paid tribute to the way the Denmark team had coped with the situation, but said his team has to focus solely on the match.

+“Obviously the world has taken note of what’s happened and the emotion involved in it, but we can’t get involved in that now,” he said.
+“It’s work as usual for us and now we’ve got a job to do and we want to go and finish it.”

 While Denmark is hitting the road for the first time at a tournament that is being played in 11 cities across Europe, Wales have had a tougher travel schedule.
-The team based itself in Baku, Azerbaijan, where it played its first two matches before facing Italy in Rome.
+The team based itself in Baku, Azerbaijan, where it played its first two matches before facing Italy in Rome and traveling to the Netherlands for the round of 16.

-“It’s not been easy because we have had to go to Baku and then travel to Italy.
-We are now going to have to go to Amsterdam,” Wales coach Rob Page said.
-“On paper it sounds like a great idea to have it all around Europe but logistically it is an absolute nightmare, and throw COVID into that mix as well.”
+“On paper it sounds like a great idea to have it all around Europe but logistically it is an absolute nightmare, and throw COVID into that mix as well,” Page said.

 Wales’ victory over Turkey and a draw with Switzerland were enough for second place behind Italy in Group A. The Welsh lost 1-0 in their final match against the Italian, one of the tournament’s top teams.